- CSS Tutorial

 CSS Type Selector

-The type selector in CSS is used to select HTML elements based on their element name.
-It matches all elements of the given type within a document.
-For example, if you want to apply a style to every <p> element on your page, you would use the p type selector like this:
+For example, if you want to apply a uniform style to every paragraph (<p>) on your page to ensure consistent typography, you would use the p type selector like this:

 CSS